 Aquarius Community Savers organise together to improve life for older tower block tenants living on the Aquarius estate in Hulme and also run a weekly savings club.
-They are working to establish something called a ‘naturally occurring retirement community’ at Hopton Court tower block which can benefit the wider community, working together with One Manchester housing association, On Top of the World project and other local partners.
+They are working to establish something called a ‘naturally occurring retirement community’ at Hopton Court tower block which can benefit the wider community.

 Developing a ‘Naturally Occuring Retirement Community’ (NORC) at Hopton Court